Mindfulness Activities For Kids: Helpful Ways to Focus and Feel Calm

 What do you see in the sky?
 Look out the window or go outside and lay on the grass.

-Stroll for sounds
+Activity #4: Stroll for sounds.

-Go for a walk outside.
-What sounds do you hear?
-If you’re surrounded by nature, how many animal sounds do you hear?
 If you’re in a busy city, how many honking horns can you count?

-Have a rainbow scavenger hunt
+Activity #5: Have a rainbow scavenger hunt.

 Walk around and see how many things of each color you can see.
 Go through the colors of the rainbow in order: red, orange, yellow, green, blue, and purple.